How flexibility can enhance catalysis

-To explore the design space of catalysts beyond rigid constructs, we reformulate the problem with a lattice model amenable to efficient and exact calculations.
-This model recapitulates our previous results and further allows us to identify a limit to the extent to which a rigid catalyst can lower activation energies.
-We then explain how a conformational switch can overcome this limit and enable barrier-free catalysis, with effectively no activation energy.
-These features are demonstrated for catalyzing bond cleavage in the low-temperature limit or, equivalently, the limit of high reaction barriers.
+To explore the design space of catalysts beyond rigid constructs, {\c a general but tractable modeling framework is needed.
+Our previous models were either limited to one dimension~\cite{Rivoire.2020} or required molecular dynamics simulations~\cite{MunozBasagoiti.2022}.
+Here} we reformulate the problem with a lattice model amenable to efficient {\c and accurate} calculations.
+This model recapitulates {\c our previous results and extends them in two aspects.
+First, it} allows us to identify a limit {\c on the efficiency of rigid catalysts.
+To this end, we quantify the extent $a$ to which catalysis reduces the activation energy of a reaction (the energy that appears in Arrhenius law) from a value $h_s^+$ in the absence of catalyst to a lesser value $ah_s^+$ with $a<1$ in its presence.
+We show that $a$ has a non-zero lower bound when the catalyst is rigid.
+Second, our model allows us to expose a generic principle by which} a conformational switch can overcome this limit and enable barrier-free catalysis{\c, with $a=0$.
+This principle formalizes a key difference between biological and non-biological catalysts}.

-{\it Spontaneous reaction --} As in our previous works~\cite{Rivoire.2020,MunozBasagoiti.2022}, we consider as a spontaneous reaction the dissociation of a dimer into its two constituent monomers but here on a lattice with two particles interacting through a potential $E_s(d_s)$ that is function of their distance $d_s$ in the lattice.
+{\it Spontaneous reaction --} As in our previous works~\cite{Rivoire.2020,MunozBasagoiti.2022}, we consider as a spontaneous reaction the dissociation of a dimer into its two constituent monomers but here on a lattice with two particles interacting through a potential $E_s(d_s)$ that is a function of their distance $d_s$ in the lattice {\c (Fig.~\ref{fig:scheme}A)}.
 The potential excludes two particles from the same site and has two minima, at $d_s=1$ for the dimer and at $d_s\geq 3$ for the free monomers, with an intermediate transition state at $d_s=2$.
-We parametrize this potential by the forward and backward potential barriers, $h_s^+$ and $h_s^-$ (Fig.~\ref{fig:scheme}A).
-Unless otherwise stated, we take $h_s^+=1$ and $h_s^-=2$.
+We parametrize this potential by the forward and backward potential barriers, $h_s^+$ and $h_s^-$.

-The locations $x=(x_1,x_2)$ of the two particles define a configuration with associated energy $E(x)=E_s(d_s)$.
-Each particle can move to a neighboring lattice site with a Metropolis rate $k(x\to y)=k_0\min(1,e^{-\beta(E(y)-E(x))})$, where $\b$ represents an inverse temperature and $k_0$ sets the unit of time ($k_0=1$ in what follows).
-The dynamics is thus governed by a master equation with detailed balance.
-As previously~\cite{MunozBasagoiti.2022}, we characterize the spontaneous reaction by the mean first-passage time $T_{S\to 2P}$ from a configuration $S$ where the particles form a dimer ($d_s=1$) to a configuration $2P$ where they are free ($d_s\geq 3$; Fig.~\ref{fig:scheme}B).
-For our purposes, the geometry of the lattice is not critical and to permit efficient and exact calculations, we consider a small triangular lattice with $N=12$ sites (Fig.~\ref{fig:scheme}C).